 These are metrics you can use to compare your results.

 Schedule a Cold Call Blitz Day

-We conduct virtual cold call blitz days for clients.
+We conduct virtual cold call blitz days for clients as part of our How to Cold Call Training.
 Here’s how they unfold.

 - You begin with a planning call to fully prepare you and your salespeople.
 Together, we identify the prospecting plan, prizes, and select a prospecting game.

 - On blitz day we have a motivational kickoff and check-ins to break past roadblocks and maximize results.
 We incorporate some coaching to keep spirits high.